jorge990125/wiki-vmangos/areatrigger_template.md

 ### 4. x - float

-Global map coordinate of the exact center of trigger.
+Global map coordinate of the exact center of the trigger.

 ### 5. y - float

-Global map coordinate of the exact center of trigger.
+Global map coordinate of the exact center of the trigger.

 ### 6. z - float

-Global map coordinate of the exact center of trigger.
+Global map coordinate of the exact center of the trigger.

 ### 7. radius - float